micmejia/bible-dump/AMPC/Luke/Luke 8.md

 And the disciples came and woke Him, saying, Master, Master, we are perishing!
-And He, being thoroughly awakened, [^h]censured _and_ [^i]blamed _and_ rebuked the wind and the raging waves; and they ceased, and there came a calm.
+And He, being thoroughly awakened, censured _and_ blamed _and_ rebuked the wind and the raging waves; and they ceased, and there came a calm.